tarantool/doc/sphinx/reference/reference_lua/box.rst

+.. _index-box_library:

 -------------------------------------------------------------------------------
                                 Module `box`
 -------------------------------------------------------------------------------

+As well as executing Lua chunks or defining their own functions, you can exploit Tarantool's storage functionality with the ``box`` module and its submodules.

 The contents of the ``box`` library can be inspected at runtime with ``box``, with no arguments.
 The submodules inside the box library are: